 Even though the focal point of the town is its centrally located Mall Road, the actual beauty of Shimla can be felt while you are on way to the town on a car, winding along the meandering roads, or moving away from it.
 This experience is duplicated when you travel to Shimla from Kalka station via the famous toy-train, along an exotic trail and through various stretches of tunnels.
 The sight of gurgling rapids, local green vegetation and the sight of the distant snow-clad Himalayas will fill up your senses.
 It will imprint on your mind, compelling you to visit over and over again.

-See, shop, eat
+See, shop, eat at Shimla

 You can go on strolls or trek along resplendent trekking trails to Jakhoo Temple, Rashtrapati Bhavan, Summer Hill, Christ Church and the Baijnath Temple.
 It is however, advisable to travel in cars to far-off destinations such as Kinnaur Kailash.
 Strolling along the lovely stretch of the Shimla Mall Road constitutes a big part of a Shimla tour charm.